Level9000/portfolio/README.md

 ## License

-This site template is a commercial product and is licensed under the [Tailwind UI license](https://tailwindui.com/license).
+This site template is a commercial product and is licensed under the [Tailwind Plus license](https://tailwindcss.com/plus/license).

 ## Learn more